-You spend a lot of time putting together your blog posts.
+You spend a lot of time putting together your blog posts and you spent a lot of time looking at the best blog sites because you obviously want what’s best.
 I know you do, ’cause you care about offering quality content to your readers.
 You take the time to research, to write a draft, review it, take or find the perfect image, add graphics, proofread and then your finally click the “publish” button.
 Yay!

 Yet, despite all your hard work, there’s no point in putting all that effort in if no one knows the post exists and no one reads it now, is there?

 Never fear, I’m here to help!

 Below are 15 places to promote your blog posts, once you have published them, to let your loyal, and new readers alike, know it’s there an invite them to take a look.

 1. Social Media

 It might seem pretty obvious, but you would be amazed by the number of bloggers who don’t utilise social media to promote their blog posts!
 The best things is with most social media networks there are now ways to schedule your post promos, so you can set and forget it.
 If you are using WordPress.
 Install the Publicize plugin that is part of Jetpack and have your post immediately on social media the moment it is published.
 Or check out the Demystifying Social Media series for more tips on using and scheduling social media.